-This includes: Student Activity Fee, Athletics, Performing Arts, Family Fee, Tech Fee, and other fees.
+This includes: Class Overnight Trips, Athletics, Performing Arts, and other fees pertaining to extra-curricular activities.

 Tuition Assistance

 Tuition assistance is available to returning MCS families.
 Questions about tuition assistance should be directed to the Chief Operation Officer or Accounting department.